alexkranias/rowhammer_dramsim3/README.md

 Experiments in the START paper are conducted using [ChampSim](https://github.com/ChampSim/ChampSim), a cycle-level multi-core simulator, interfaced with [DRAMSim3](https://github.com/umd-memsys/DRAMsim3), a detailed memory system simulator.
 The trace download and jobfile management is borrowed from the infrastructure used in [Pythia](https://github.com/CMU-SAFARI/Pythia).
 Accordingly, the code and experimentation framework of START has been partitioned into 3 repositories for modularity.

-This repository hosts the ChampSim simulator codebase for START, Hydra, and Ideal trackers using victim-refresh mitigation with configurable blast-radius.
+This repository hosts the DRAMSim3 simulator codebase.

 **NOTE:** The documentation is common across all 3 repositories, so feel free to start here.